Convergence from the Log-Gamma Polymer to the Directed Landscape: From free energy to last passage percolation

 We begin by introducing the appropriate scaling operations.
 Let $\overline{x}_N = \lfloor N^{2/3}xq^{-2} \rfloor +1$, $\widehat{y}_N = \lfloor N^{2/3}yq^{-2} \rfloor + 2N$.

 \begin{define}[Log-gamma sheet] For $x,y \in \R$, we define the log-gamma sheet by

-Given Theorem \ref{thm_invariance}, we can also express the log-gamma sheet in the following alternative form when $x > 0$, which will be the main focus in our analysis of convergence to the Airy sheet.
+Given Remark \ref{rmk_equivalence_of_Z_and_f} and Theorem \ref{thm_invariance}, we can also express the log-gamma sheet in the following alternative form when $x > 0$, which will be the main focus in our analysis of convergence to the Airy sheet.